Canon 750D vs Fujifilm X70

 - More modern: Was introduced somewhat (11 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the X70 comes out slightly ahead of the 750D (9 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X70 emerges as the winner of the match-up (10 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 750D and the Fujifilm X70 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.